informatics-isi-edu/atlas-d2k-docs/docs/_docs/index.md

 - [help@atlas-d2k.org](mailto:help@atlas-d2k.org)

 ## Accessing the ATLAS-D2K Data
-- Data Browser: Here are links to the videos we're making about [using the data browser](../using-the-atlas-d2k-data-browser).
+- Data Browser: Here are links to the videos about [using the data browser](../using-the-atlas-d2k-data-browser).
-  - Note, that the description is focusing on the GUDMAP site right now, but the instructions for the Data Browser are the same for both ATLAS-D2K websites.
+  - Note, that the description is focusing on the GUDMAP site right now, but the instructions for the Data Browser are the same for the ATLAS-D2K website.
 - [Accessing protected human sequencing data (fastq and bam)](../accessing-human-sequencing-data)
 - [Command lines and libraries](../command-lines-and-libraries)